VetEOSIO/VetEOS/README.md

 ### Analysis Accuracy Test

 Note that accuracy tests requires manual verification against the source code, this test only automatically generates logs.
+The source code of the tested samples can be found in `./samples/github/source.zip`.

 #### Entry Point Detection Test